CAVEconnectome/CAVEclient/docs/tutorials/skeletonization.md

 )
 ```

-You can also add addiional parameters as needed:
+You can also add additional parameters as needed:

 ```python
 get_cache_contents(